 Suppliers must demonstrate that they have efficient product traceability procedures in place for each oil season.
 Monini requires all suppliers to sign a guarantee of origin, safety, suitability of ingredients and compliance with current health and hygiene and ethical regulations.
 Italian suppliers in particular must prove that they comply with the ISO 22005 standard for the adoption of a "System of traceability in the feed and food supply chain".
+For generations, the company has been able to count on a wide range of long established suppliers in Italy and abroad, with whom Monini has shared principles of quality and responsibility towards the whole sector, from field to table.

 "We have always selected our suppliers, of whatever category, responsibly, guided by the search for the highest standards of quality in their ingredients and shared values."
-Massimo Ragno, Ingredient Purchasing
+Massimo Ragno, Ingredient Purchasing founder and graphics representative at Covercianografica - Founded in 1979 by Romano Anichini and Marco Foderà in the Coverciano district of Florence, Covercianografica is a company that specialises in creating and printing labels.